 - Clear, heavy duty PVC glue

-You can pick up this strong>2-pack of adjustable rod holders for $28, with free shipping!
+You can pick up this strong 2-pack of adjustable rod holders on Amazon.
 They swivel and can be adjusted up or down.

-You can also buy this 4 pack of crab pot buoys for $19.99.
-You won’t find a better deal and they’ll add 28 pounds of buoyancy to your kayak and come in all sorts of colors.
+You can also buy two sets of these crab pot buoys.
 The hole in the center is perfect for a ¾ inch piece of PVC to fit through.

-A visit to home depot for a 10 foot piece of ¾ inch PVC pipe, spray paint, PVC joints, caps and hardware (all of which costs less than $15) and you are ready to build!
+A visit to home depot for a 10-foot piece of ¾ inch PVC pipe, spray paint, PVC joints, caps, and hardware and you are ready to build!

 Step One: Cutting the PVC